What Can Go Wrong, Will Eventually Go Wrong! Back-up in The Hotel.

 Backing-up to Disk Two (Primary Backup)

 You never touch the files on this disk.
-You don’t add them to your lightroom catalog, you don’t browse through them and delete the bad pictures.
+You don’t add them to your Lightroom catalog, you don’t delete the bad pictures.
 This is really your primary back-up, where all images are backed-up to.
 In the best case, you never have to go back to those files.
+However, what you should do is browse through and check that at least the thumbnails show correctly, to make sure the images are not corrupt.

 If you have enough memory cards, don’t delete the images from your back-up memory cards.
 Ideally, the images on the back-up memory cards remain there as the secondary back-up.
 This will give you three copies of your images.
 The images from your primary memory card can now be deleted and the card is ready for the next day.
 Once you are back home and have backed-up all your images at home, you can then delete the back-up memory cards.